pythonwithalex/mynotes/Linux/RaspberryPiTutorial1.md

 If you find the pi, you can cancel the for loop by typing CTRL + \ into the terminal.
 This sends a SIGQUIT signal to the bash process running the loop.

-Note: this method is okay on your private network, but I don’t recommend doing it in public, where network administrators flag it as suspicious.
+**Note**: this method is okay on your private network, but I don’t recommend doing it in public, where network administrators flag it as suspicious.

-if you’ve found the IP address of the pi, then type ssh pi@raspberrypi
-You will likely see a message that says ‘The authenticity of the host ‘xxx.xxx.xxx.xxx’ can’t be established.
+If you’ve found the IP address of the pi, then type ````ssh pi@raspberrypi```` You will likely see a message that says ‘The authenticity of the host ‘xxx.xxx.xxx.xxx’ can’t be established.
 Are you sure you want to continue connecting (yes/no)?’.
 Type ‘yes’ and enter ‘raspberry’ as the password.

 If you end up at a command prompt that says ‘pi@raspberrypi’, then congratulations!
 You have setup a raspberry pi.